Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: Materials and Methods

 \subsection{Difference-in-Differences Design}

 Change.org conducted a staggered roll-out of its AI writing tool by geographic region.
-The United States, Great Britain, and Canada were among the countries that participated in A/B testing during March-September 2023 and then received a full launch of the tool in October, 2023.
+The United States, Great Britain, and Canada were among the countries that participated in A/B testing during April-September 2023 and then received a full launch of the tool in October, 2023.
 However, there were several countries that had delayed access to the AI tool: Australia, New Zealand, and India.
-Other countries, like China, never received access.
-We used Australia as the control for our difference-in-differences analysis, as it showed adequately similar pre-AI trends in lexical features and outcomes in the United States, Great Britain, and Canada.
-While New Zealand, India, and China failed to demonstrate adequately similar pre-AI trends, we include petitions written in these countries in supplementary synthetic control analyses, included in the SI appendix.
+We used Australia as the control for our difference-in-differences analysis, as it showed adequately similar pre-AI trends to trends in lexical features and outcomes in the United States, Great Britain, and Canada.
+While New Zealand and India failed to demonstrate adequately similar pre-AI trends, we include petitions written in these countries in supplementary synthetic control analyses, included in the SI Appendix Figures 37-39.

 We used static and dynamic difference-in-differences to measure the causal impact of access to the in-platform AI tool on petition lexical features and outcomes.
 For the static difference-in-differences approach, we use ordinary least squares (OLS) regression with country and week period fixed-effects, to control for differences in groups and over time.
 We measure time period fixed effects at the week level, following previous work, and use countries as the groups.
 We follow the difference-in-differences model specified by del Rio-Chanona et al. when studying the impact of AI on Stack Overflow participation~\cite{rio-chanonaAreLargeLanguage2024} where researchers measured production volume changes based on off-platform access to external LLMs such as ChatGPT.